Iris cathayensis

 Iris cathayensis is a beardless iris in the genus Iris, in the subgenus Limniris and in the series Tenuifoliae of the genus.
-It is a rhizomatous herbaceous perennial, from China.
+It is a rhizomatous herbaceous perennial from China.
 It has grey-green leaves, short stems and violet flowers.

 Description

-Iris cathayensis has a brown, tough, knobbly rhizome.
-Which has dark red leaf bases (from last seasons leaves).
+Iris cathayensis has a brown, tough, knobbly rhizome that has dark red leaf bases (from last season's leaves).

-It has linear, greyish-green, 15–25 cm long and 3 – 4 mm wide at blooming time.
-It later extends up to 45 cm long and 6mm wide.
+It has linear, greyish-green, 15–25 cm long and 3–4 mm wide at blooming time.
+It later extends up to 45 cm long and 6 mm wide.
 The tips of the leaves arch over.

 It has very short flowering stems, 15–25 cm long.

 Sometimes, the stems do not emerge from below ground.

 It has between 3–4 green, lanceolate, between 12–8 cm long and 2–1.2 cm wide, large spathes (leaves of the flower bud).

 It has membranous margins, visible mid-vein and pointed end.

 The flowers are 6–7.5 cm in diameter, and come in shades of violet, in April.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.

-The falls are narrowly oblanceolate, 4–5.5 cm long and 5mm wide.
+The falls are narrowly oblanceolate, 4–5.5 cm long and 5 mm wide.

-The standards are also narrowly oblanceolate, 4–5 cm long and 5mm wide.
+The standards are also narrowly oblanceolate, 4–5 cm long and 5 mm wide.

 It has a 1.5–2 cm long, filiform (thread-like) pedicel, 7–9 cm long perianth tube, 2.8–3.5 cm long stamens, blue anthers and 1.3–1.5 long ovary.